DopplerHQ/awesome-bots/readme.md

 * [Building Chatbots with Microsoft Bot Framework and Node.js](https://www.manning.com/books/building-chatbots-with-microsoft-bot-framework-and-nodejs) - A book that provides a Step-by-Step guide to building chatbots using the Microsoft Bot Framework and Node.js.
 The book also discusses the underlying architecture and design principles for building chatbots.
 * [Building a Chatbot with Laravel and BotMan](https://laravel-news.com/chatbot) - "Building a Chatbot with Laravel and Botman" is a hands on guide to building your own personal chatbot.
 You'll learn how to onboard new users, allow them to access your latest articles, push out new articles in real-time and respond to small talk.
 [Voice-First Development](https://www.manning.com/books/voice-first-development) - In this insightful guide, you’ll get a solid foundation in modern voice technologies and also get your feet wet writing your first speech interaction apps and more.
+[Voice Applications for Alexa and Google Assistant](https://www.manning.com/books/voice-applications-for-alexa-and-google-assistant) - Reading this book you'll learn how to build your own "skills"—the voice app term for actions the device can perform—from scratch.
+After an overview of Voice UIs and how they work, you'll build a voice-powered sleep tracker to monitor sleeping patterns and much more.

 ### Communities/chats